-For a weekend getaway where you want to wake up in a city, take a day trip to a local hike or mountain, and come back for dinner time, Salt Lake City is the perfect location.
+Salt Lake City is the perfect location for a weekend getaway where you want to wake up in a city, take a day trip to a local hike or mountain, and come back for dinner time.

-The city is always busy and bustling, meaning you can find artistic things to do, cultural attractions to see, and events to attend during the evening.
+The city is always busy, meaning you can find artistic things to do, cultural attractions to see, and events to attend during the evening.

-Head to the nearby Temple Square, watch a show at the local Eccles Theater, and take a hike during the day at the nearby Wasatch Mountains.
+Head to the nearby Temple Square, watch a show at the local Eccles Theater and hike during the day at the nearby Wasatch Mountains.

 #24 Best for Adventure: Moab, Utah

 For those who want to take a weekend getaway to see things they have never laid their eyes on before, want to try something different, or enjoy being outside all day long, Moab is the ideal weekend getaway.

 It doesn’t matter what activity you love doing in your free time or want to try for the first time.
 Moab has it all, whether you want horseback riding, mountain biking, hiking, or off-roading in a trusty Jeep Wrangler!

 Rent a car at Kayak for a stress-free trip to Utah and easily explore Moab.
 When here, don’t miss the famous Delicate Arch.
 This is arguably the most well-known tourist attraction in the city due to its unique shape, bright colors, and hiking possibilities.